cookpad/mixed_gauge/README.md

 ```

 Sometimes you want to generates distkey value before validation.
 Since mixed_gauge
-generates sub class of your models, AR's callback is not usesless for this usecase,
+generates sub class of your models, AR's callback is usesless for this usecase,
 so mixed_gauge offers its own callback method.

 ```ruby